flecs-hub/flecs-engine/README.md

 Cmake will be used as build system.
 While I have strong opinions personally about cmake, it's hard to find a build system that better supports the gamedev ecosystem.
 Support for other build systems can be added on an ad-hoc basis.

 ### Programming Language
 The engine will be implemented in C where possible, and in C++ where necessary.
 In places where C++ is used, C++ features will be used conservatively.
-Usage of STL should not be used unless this cannot be avoided.
+STL should not be used unless this cannot be avoided.
 A good reason to use C++ is if an engine module depends on a library that only provides a C++ API.
 A bad reason to use C++ is that code will be cleaner/faster to write.

 Because significant portions of the engine will be written in C, all engine headers need to be C compatible.